AkibaO2/clovisoldTest/source/_posts/8-most-common-mistakes-manufactured-in-the-packaging-design.md

 ### 5 "I cannot Open This"
 This is probably the most frequent complaint that customers have against packaging.

 Even the greatest product will ultimately be a let-straight down if the packaging is impossible to open.
-If you want scissors to available the packaging of… scissors, you then know something is performed wrong.
+If you want scissors to available the packaging of scissors, you then know something is performed wrong.

 ### 6. Packaging Ought To Be Emotional
 The mistake here is the lack of an psychological bond.
 Every customer loves to have certain thoughts towards a manufacturer or a product.